dani-renner/pizza/README.md

 * Test: calculates a cost based on size & number of toppings
 * Expect: Pizza.costCalc()toEqual(10); if user selects medium & 3 toppings

+* Describe: Pizza.printToppings()
+* Test: shows the user which pizza size they ordered with which toppings
+* Expect: Pizza.printToppings()toEqual() medium with cheese,pepperoni

 ## License

 [MIT](https://opensource.org/licenses/MIT)